 The course will develop young scientists capable of applying “team science” for engaging multiple disciplines in addressing a wicked food/energy/water (FEW) challenges.
 The cohort challenge will build analytical skills and critical thinking techniques applicable to the interface of dairy cattle and the environment using carbon as the connection to FEW challenges.

 Course material will be delivered through synchronous and asynchronous activities.
 Web meetings will provide synchronous learning.
-Near the conclusion of the Dairy Carbon cohort challenge, the cohort will assemble for a two to three day symposium for additional learning opportunities and to finalize the proposed products resulting from this effort.
+Near the conclusion of the Dairy Carbon cohort challenge, the cohort will assemble for a two to a three-day symposium for additional learning opportunities and finalize the proposed products resulting from this effort.
 Symposium travel expenses will be paid by the NSF project funding this development of a Transdisciplinary Model for graduated education around Food/Energy/Water challenges.